Temporal correlation in the inverse-gamma polymer: Introduction

 \subsubsection{The approach of this paper}

-The current paper uses a combination of the final two approaches discussed above to study the temporal decay of correlations in the positive-temperature exactly solvable inverse gamma polymer model.
+The current paper uses a combination of the final two approaches discussed above to study the temporal decay of correlations in the positive-temperature exactly solvable inverse-gamma polymer model.
 The major barrier to applying the percolation arguments from \cite{timecorriid, timecorrflat} has been the lack of one-point moderate deviation estimates.
 One advantage of the coupling techniques is that they can be extended from zero temperature to positive temperature \cite{Emr-Jan-Xie-22-, Xie2022}.
 In the context of the semi-discrete O'Connell-Yor polymer, one-point estimates have recently been obtained under stationary initial conditions \cite{Lan-Sos-22-a-} and more recently for the point-to-point problem \cite{OC_tail}.
-These techniques carry over to the inverse gamma polymer model as well.
-This opens the door for proving versions of the lattice LPP correlation results obtained through one-point estimates, now in the context of the positive temperature polymer models.
-Our paper provides the first example in this vein, by proving bounds on the time correlation structure of a lattice polymer model.
+These techniques carry over to the inverse-gamma polymer model as well.
+This opens the door for proving versions of the lattice LPP results obtained through one-point estimates, now in the context of the positive temperature polymer models. {Our paper provides the first example in this vein (the fusion of percolation and coupling arguments), by proving the first bounds on the time correlation structure of a lattice polymer model.}

 We expect similar techniques to be applicable to a number of other related problems. {To emphasize, although our approach here is similar to the one described in \S~\ref{s:perc}, we only require the one point moderate deviation inputs, and these are provided by the recent advances in the coupling/stationary polymer approach of \S~\ref{s:coup}.
 Therefore our work does not rely on the integrable methods described in \S~\ref{s:int}-\ref{s:gibbs}}.